The Islamic Republic’s Power Centers

 Middle East and North Africa

-Another body, the Expediency Council, was established in the 1988 revision of the constitution to mediate between the parliament and Guardian Council.
-The supreme leader, who appoints its members to five-year terms, has since delegated authority to it for supervising the government.
-It is another avenue through which the supreme leader can choose to exercise closer authority over the government.
+Another body, the Expediency Council, mediates between the parliament and Guardian Council.
+It was established by decree in 1988 before being added to the constitution in an amendment the following year.
+The supreme leader, who appoints the council’s members to five-year terms, has since delegated to it the authority to supervise the government.
+This body is another avenue through which the supreme leader can choose to exercise closer authority over the government.

 The Supreme National Security Council is led by the president and includes the parliamentary speaker and chief justice—that is, the heads of all three branches of government.
 Also on the council are military chiefs and the ministers of state, foreign affairs, and intelligence, as well as two personal representatives of the supreme leader; thus, it includes appointees of both the president and supreme leader.
 Its constitutional writ is broad; it is charged with setting a wide range of policies that touch on defense and security, responding to threats both foreign and domestic.